satellytes/satellytes.com/data/pages/clients.md

 language: en
 ---

-Since these are usually top secret, our clients value discretion.
-You will understand that we do not want to that we do not want to mention any specific names here, but limit ourselves to generic industry names.
+Since our clients value discretion, we usually don't reveal specifics.
+That's why we won't mention any specific names here, but limit ourselves to generic industry names.
 Our four largest clients are:

 - An insurance group
 - A bank